KevinBatdorf/beats-kv-demo/README.md

 # Deno KV Template

 This application is a starter template that uses [Fresh](https://fresh.deno.dev/) and [Deno KV](https://deno.com/kv) for persistence.
-Learn more about [building web applications with Fresh](https://fresh.deno.dev/docs/introduction), and about interacting with [Deno KV to store data](https://deno.com/manual/runtime/kv).
+[Check out a live demo here!](https://fresh-kv-example.deno.dev/) Learn more about [building web applications with Fresh](https://fresh.deno.dev/docs/introduction), and about interacting with [Deno KV to store data](https://deno.com/manual/runtime/kv).

 ## Running locally